rloutlaw/JavaSDKDocs/outlawSDKDocs/configure-webapp-sources.md

 ---
-title: Configure Azure App Service deployment sources | Microsoft Docs
+title: Deploy App Serivce apps with Git and FTP using the Java API | Microsoft Docs
 description: Sample Java code to configure Azure App Service deployment using FTP, Git, or continuous deployment
 services: ''
 documentationcenter: java